stephanbruijnis/mx-multiSelectEnum/README.md

 ## Usage
 Download the widget into your app and add **Multi Select Enum** widget to a data view on your page.
 Configure the properties described below to determine how the widget will behave in your application

-1. **Label** - set the label value (question or other hint for the checkboxes)
+1. **Label** - set the label value (question or other hint for the checkboxes) or turn show label off
 1. **Orientation** – determines if the checkbox items will render horizontally or vertically
 1. **Attribute enum** – an attribute that is on the entity used in the data view.
 The attribute needs to be of the type  enumeration type.
-This enumeration will be used to generate all the checkbox list
+This enumeration will be used to generate all the checkbox items
 1. **Attribute string** – an attribute of the type string, which will store the selected values of the enumeration
 1. **On change** - this is the action that will be invoked for an on-change event, if any of the checkboxes is clicked, this action will be started (e.g. execute nanoflow, microflow, save changes)

 ## Limitations
-- They enumeration keys need to be unique.
-The value of a complete key, e.g. `HelloWorld` should not be a substring of another key like `HelloWorldUSA`.
 - This widget requires 2 attributes: the enumeration attribute to define the enumeration and a string attribute to store the selected values as a comma separate list.
 Note: the enumeration attribute can still be used for the standard behavior (like for selecting one value of the enumeration.
 This works independently of the multi-select functionality.
 The enumeration attribute is only required to determine which list of possible values to render.

 ## Notes